angelitagozaly/IE04-Project-TeamSauceKatsudon/README.md

 s1280179 Tomohito Ide
 s1282003 Angelita Gozaly

 Type of software: Web application

+Language and frameworks:
+Backend: Python (Django)
+Frontend: HTML, CSS, JavaScript

+Plan for this week:
+Analyze use-cases and create product backlog

 This is the initial structure for your project.
 You may customize the structure to your liking, but there are a few rules that you **must** follow.